sjspielman/tasty/docker-install/INSTALLATION-INSTRUCTIONS.md

 Unfortunately, the steps for enabling virtualization are manufacturer- and sometimes model-specific.

-### Now return to the workshop schedule for the link to the next steps.
+### If this is an in-person workshop, please return to the [workshop schedule](../workshop/SCHEDULE.md) for a link to the next steps.